-A public health emergency was declared by the Health Minister Simon Harris two years ago to control the spread of a superbug, CPE, resistant to the most powerful last-resort antibiotics.
+A public health emergency was declared by the Health Minister Simon Harris over years ago to control the spread of a superbug, CPE, resistant to the most powerful last-resort antibiotics.
 In spite of this, the number of patients with the bug has continuously increased.

 When announcing the emergency, Harris said that the response to CPE was time sensitive: “We are likely to be approaching a tipping point if antibiotic resistance continues unchecked.”